 In which country do you have health insurance?

-The rules explained here apply if you are covered by a statutory social security scheme in a member State of the European Economic Area (EEA), Switzerland or the United Kingdom (except for treatment without authorisation in the case of Switzerland).
+The rules explained here apply if you are covered by a statutory social security scheme in a member State of the European Economic Area (EEA) or Switzerland (except for treatment without authorisation in the case of Switzerland).

 Where are you planning to get treatment?

-The rules explained here apply to treatment received in a member State of the European Economic Area (EEA), Switzerland or the United Kingdom (except for treatment without authorisation in the case of Switzerland).
+The rules explained here apply to treatment received in a member State of the European Economic Area (EEA) or Switzerland (except for treatment without authorisation in the case of Switzerland).

 Is this treatment unforeseen?

 If so, it is covered by the European Health Insurance Card.
-If you unexpectedly need treatment while travelling in an EEA Member State, Switzerland or the United Kingdom (i.e. getting treatment was not the purpose of your journey), your European Health Insurance Card ensures that the cost of your treatment is covered.
+If you need treatment while travelling in an EEA Member State, Switzerland (i.e. getting treatment was not the purpose of your journey), your European Health Insurance Card ensures that the cost of your treatment is covered.
+The benefits covered include, for example, benefits provided in conjunction with chronic or existing illnesses as well as in conjunction with pregnancy and childbirth.

 Is this treatment covered by the legislation of the state where you have your health insurance?